SNTSVV/MAANA/README.md

 MAANA is licensed under MIT License.

+## Setting-up Wikipedia

+For instructions about how to use Wikipedia in our project, see the Additional Instruction File.

 **Copyright (c) 2021 University of Luxembourg**

 Permission is hereby granted, free of charge, to any person obtaining a copy of this